IPNEWPAY/doc-acq/docs/pct/devices/tagging devices.md

 - **Location Tags:** Tag devices based on their physical location, such as `office`, `datacenter`, `remote`.
 - **Role Tags:** Tag devices based on their role or purpose, such as `web-server`, `database`, `backup`.

-By effectively using device tags in ShellHub, you can streamline device management, improve organization, and enhance your ability to quickly locate and manage devices within your infrastructure.
+By effectively using device tags in Newpay Docs, you can streamline device management, improve organization, and enhance your ability to quickly locate and manage devices within your infrastructure.